meganz/MEGAchat/Readme.md

 to build webrtc in the corresponding mode.
 Go get a coffee.

 ### Build with CMake ###
-Unfortunately the webrtc build does not generate a single lib and config header file(for specific C defines to configure the code).
+Unfortunately the webrtc build does not generate a single lib and config header file (for specific C defines to configure the code).
 Rather, it creates a lot of smaller static libs that can be used only from within the chrome/webrtc build system, which takes care of include paths, linking libs, setting proper defines (and there are quite a few of them).
  So we either need to build our code within the webrtc/chrome build system, rewrite the build system to something more universal, or do a combination of both.
 That's what we do currently.
-Fortunately, the Chrome build system generates a webrtc test app that links in the whole webrtc stack - the app is called peerconnection_client.
+Fortunately, the Chrome build system generates a webrtc test app that links in the whole webrtc stack - the app is called `peerconnection_client`.
 We can get the ninja file generated for this executable and translate it to CMake.
-The file is located at trunk/out/Release|Debug/obj/talk peerconnection_client.ninja.
+ The file is located at `trunk/out/Release|Debug/obj/talk/peerconnection_client.ninja`.
 The webrtc-buildsys project that was listed in the dependencies is a basically a translation of this ninja file and allows linking webrtc in a higher level CMake file with just a single line (with the help of a cmake module that allows propagation of defines, include dirs etc to dependent projects in a very simple and straightforward way).
  You do not need to run cmake in webrtc-buildsys directly, but rather include it from the actual application that links to it.
  This will be described in the webrtc module build procedure.

-## Building ##
+## Building the Karere codebase, including the test app ##
-Checkout the git repository and cd to the root of the checkout
+Checkout the `karere-native` git repository and cd to the root of the checkout
 `mkdir build`
 `cd build`

-## Build of the the whole codebase including the test app ##
-In the build directory created in the webrtc module build, do
-`ccmake ..cd rtctestapp`
+`ccmake ../src/rtctestapp`
 In the menu, first hit 'c'.
 The config parameters will get populated.
 Then you need to setup the following paths:
 `optWebrtcCmakeBuild` -  path to the directory where the webrtc-buildsys checkout is located
 `webrtcRoot` - path to the trunk directory of the webrtc source tree